gracelang/language/languageSpec/spec.md

 ## Trait Objects and Trait Declarations

 Trait objects are objects with certain properties.
-Specifically, a trait object is created by an object constructor that contains no field declarations and no executable code, that `use`s only other traits, and that `inherit`s nothing.
+Specifically, a trait object is created by an object constructor that directly contains no field declarations and no executable code, that `use`s only other traits, and that does not `inherit` anything.
+Note that a trait can contain a class, which can contain field declarations, and can inherit.

 Aside from these restrictions, Grace's **trait** syntax and semantics is parallel to the class syntax.
 In particular, a `trait` defines a method that returns a trait object.
+Hence, the following two declarations create equivalent traits:

+**Examples**

-    trait emptiness {
+    trait emptiness1 {
         method isEmpty { size == 0 }
         method nonEmpty { size != 0 }
         method ifEmptyDo (eAction) nonEmptyDo (nAction) {